BDC Hamburger Icon

 • Do you have a mix of internal and external channels?
 You may sell directly through a sales team and also sell online via an e-commerce platform.
 If so, your in-house sales team will need tools for lead generation, brand awareness, successful lead conversion and follow-up.
 You must also provide compensation management and quota tracking.

 • Do you sell directly to customers?
-If you “own” the customers (that is, you sell directly to them and have their contact information and data on purchase history), you must be able to follow up with them and interface with fulfillment centers and customer service.
+If you “own” the customers (that is, you sell directly to them and have their contact information and purchase history), you must be able to follow up with them and interface with fulfillment centers and customer service.

 • Do you sell to wholesalers?
-If you exclusively sell to wholesalers, they’ll handle everything.
+If you sell exclusively to wholesalers, they’ll handle everything.
 You won’t need to provide additional support materials.

 3. Evaluate the technology your channel partners will use.